ryn8raun248/GraphML_Final_Project/README.md

 ![Screenshot](image001.jpg)

 #### Abstract:
 As discussed in the introduction, fraudelent activity for companies causes huge problems for both the companies and end users, costing billions of dollars in losses.
 Therefore, the ability to solve such an issue reaps huge rewards, especially since traditional methods of solving this issue aren't quite sophisticated enough.
 However, when reading the original [paper](https://arxiv.org/pdf/2008.08692.pdf) and [codebase](https://github.com/YingtongDou/CARE-GNN), they mentioned they used the Adam optimizer, but did not provide an explanation of why, and did not mention they tried any other alertnatives.
 Therefore, it was my goal to try different optimizers to see if I can improve upon their results.
+I measure my results by comparing accuracy, recall, loss, and F1 score.

 *Hypothesis: If I experiment with several other optimizers, then I can improve the fraud detection performance results on the Yelp dataset.*